BlockchainCommons/Research/papers/bcr-2022-001-secure-message.md

 Authors: Wolf McNally, Christopher Allen<br/>
 Date: Mar 15, 2022
-Revised: Mar 21, 2023
+Revised: Aug 12, 2023

 ---

 ## Introduction

 This paper addresses the need for a way to encrypt messages using best practices and encode them using [CBOR](https://cbor.io/) and [URs](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).
-It specifies a general "secure message" structure and a specific encoding based on ChaCha20-Poly1305 Authenticated Encryption as specified in [RFC-8439](https://datatracker.ietf.org/doc/html/rfc8439).
+It specifies a general "encrypted message" structure and a specific encoding based on ChaCha20-Poly1305 Authenticated Encryption as specified in [RFC-8439](https://datatracker.ietf.org/doc/html/rfc8439).

-This specification defines a type `encrypted` (CBOR tag `#6.205`).
+This specification defines a type `encrypted` (CBOR tag `#6.40002`).

-⚠️ WARNING: As of the date of this publication the tag `#6.205` is unallocated in the [IANA Registry of CBOR Tags](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
+⚠️ WARNING: As of the date of this publication the tag `#6.40002` is unallocated in the [IANA Registry of CBOR Tags](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
 Blockchain Commons is applying for this number to be assigned to the CBOR specification herein, but because it is in a range that is open to other applications, it may change.
-So for now, the `#6.205` tag MUST be understood as provisional and subject to change by all implementors.
+So for now, the `#6.40002` tag MUST be understood as provisional and subject to change by all implementors.

 ### Related Work